philzook58/philzook58.github.io/_posts/2016-04-26-gears-and-drawing-them-in-onshape-and-in-general-i-guess.markdown

 The diametral pitch is the number of teeth divided by the pitch diameter.
 What horrible terminology.
 It must have units of inverse inches typically.
 P * D  = N

-The circular pitch p is the distance between the same point on each tooth . $latex p P = \pi$
+The circular pitch p is the distance between the same point on each tooth . $ p P = \pi$

 At the height of the pitch circle there is just as much tooth as tooth gap.